Most submissions are now closed; submissions for undergraduate roundtable and poster sessions will close on November 15, 2018.

 You may not submit the same paper to more than one place within the online submission system.
 You may, however, submit several different papers to one or more topical areas or open-call committee-sponsored sessions.

 See the bottom of this page for downloadable instructions on how to make a submission in the online system.

-Submissions close on October 15, 2018 (except submissions to undergraduate roundtable and poster sessions are extended until November 15, 2018).
+Submissions closed on October 22, 2018 (except submissions to undergraduate roundtable and poster sessions are extended until November 15, 2018).
 Program Committee members will then begin to organize sessions.
 Watch for an email notice of acceptance of your submission in early November (or mid November for undergraduate sessions).
 Then watch for an email in December with the preliminary program to see when sessions have been scheduled.

 2019 Program Committee

 Note: Questions about the conference, submission system, or other general information should be directed to the PSA Executive Office, firstname.lastname@example.org.